DavidKilty/Project5/README.md

 ##  E-commerce Business Model

   Night Spot operates as a peer-to-peer ticket marketplace.
-Users can list tickets for sale or trade, while others can purchase or inquire about guest list spots.
+Users can list tickets for sale or purchase, while others can purchase or inquire about guest list spots.
 The platform charges a service fee per transaction (using Stripe) to generate revenue.
-By enabling ticket resale, the platform provides value for both buyers (finding tickets for sold-out events) and sellers (reselling tickets they no longer need).
+The platform provides value for both buyers, who find tickets for sold-out events, and sellers, who resell tickets they no longer need.

 ## How to Use

 ![contact image](assets/TicketList2.png)

- Night Spot is a platform for users to buy, sell, and trade tickets for nightlife events or nightclub guest list spots.
+ Night Spot is a platform for users to buy, sell, and buy tickets for nightlife events or nightclub guest list spots.
 Upon visiting the website, users can browse the list of available tickets.
-To purchase or trade, users must sign up for an account and log in.
+To purchase or sell tickets, users must create an account and log in..
 Once logged in, they can access the details of the tickets and proceed to checkout using Stripe for secure payments.

- Users can also create their own listings to sell or trade tickets.
+ Users can also create their own listings to sell or buy tickets.
 Listings are managed through the user dashboard, where sellers can edit or remove their listings.
 The platform offers a smooth user experience for both buyers and sellers, ensuring secure transactions, notifications, and the ability to leave reviews and ratings after a successful purchase.

 ## My Goal